-91556 Professional Experience in Biomedical Science FT24cp; availability: entry into the professional experience programme requires approval from the subject coordinator, within the School of Life Sciences; students are not permitted to self-enrol into this subject
+91556 Professional Experience in Medical Science FT24cp; availability: entry into the professional experience programme requires approval from the subject coordinator, within the School of Life Sciences; students are not permitted to self-enrol into this subject

 There are course requisites for this subject.
 See access conditions.